 7.3) “Open-mouth breathing for a minute, then it stops.”

 Treat that as a serious warning sign even if it stops.
 Some cats compensate briefly and then worsen again.
-Contact an emergency clinic for guidance and be prepared to go in.
+Contact an emergency clinic and be prepared to go in.

 7.5) “Fast breathing during a heat wave.”